Chetan-G-Gokhale/Signed-and-Unsigned-Carry-Save-Multiplier/README.md

 # Signed-and-Unsigned-Carry-Save-Multiplier
-Implementation of 4 Bit Carry Save Multiplier of both Signed and Unsigned Integers
+Implementation of 4 Bit Carry Save Multiplier of both Signed and Unsigned Integers <br>
+The Block Diagrams and optimized two's compliment method are reffered from lectures of Prof Janakiraman(IIT MADRAS) offered in the course of "Digital IC Design"
+I recommend you to have a watch on carry save multipliers which are readilyy available on youtube.

 Table of contents
 =================